insentia/windows_ad/README.md

 	  firstname            => 'test',
 	  passwordneverexpires => true,
 	  passwordlength       => '15',
-	  password             => 'M1Gr3atP@ssw0rd', #You can specify a password for the account you declare }
+	  password             => 'M1Gr3atP@ssw0rd',  # You can specify a password for the account you declare xmlpath              => 'C:\\users.xml',    # must contain the full path, and the name of the file.
+Default value C:\\users.xml writetoxmlflag       => true,               # need to be set to false if you doesn't want to write the xml file.
+Default set to true
+	}
 ```